WaylandM/dichroic-mirror-offsets/docs/Olympus_DM_correction_plugin.md

 **N.B.
 The Olympus oir file doesn't need to be open when you start the plugin.
 If you have large image files to process it is best not to have any images open in ImageJ/Fiji, to maximize the memory available to the plugin.**

 ### 2. Choose Olympus oir file
-You will be prompted to select the Olympus oir file to be processed.
+On starting the plugin you will be prompted to select the Olympus oir file to be processed.
 ![choose olympus image file dialog](img/choose_olympus_oir_file.png)

-*N.B.
 The plugin will not make any changes to the Olympus oir file.
-The aligned image channels will be output as new tif files.*
+The aligned channel images will be output as new tif files.

+### 3. Choose output directory
+Next you will be prompted to choose the directory into which the aligned channel images should be output.
 ![choose output folder dialog](img/choose_output_folder.png)

+### 4. Match image channels to
 ![match channel to DM dialog](img/match_channel_to_DM.png)

+**N.B.
+Channels are numbered from 1 following the Olympus convention. **

 ![output folder](img/output_folder.png)